webrcade/webrcade-docs/docs/apps/index.md

 The table below contains the list of application categories that are currently supported by webЯcade.

-All items (games, etc.) that are "launched" (played, etc.) from the webЯcade front-end rely on the use of an associated *application*.
+All items (games, etc.) that are "launched" (played, etc.) from webЯcade rely on the use of an associated *application*.
 For example, playing an SNES homebrew game utilizes the [Super Nintendo Application](../apps/emulators/snes/index.md) (emulator).

 Clicking on the name of a *Category* in the table will navigate to a page containing the collection of applications within the category.